The information below was last updated on Wednesday 30th December

 Q. How long is the scheme open for?

-The scheme is currently open until 31st October 2020.
+The scheme is currently open until the end of April 2021.

 Q. How long does an employee have to be furloughed for?